Nathan3-14/aqa-asm/README.md

 Syntax Highlighting for the AQA Assembly Instruction set

 ## Features
-Works on .asm, .as and .a files<br>
+Works on .asm, .as, .a and .aqa files<br>
-Keyword highlighting (ADD, SUB, CMP etc)<br>
+Syntax highlighting<br>
-Branches, registers, numbers and comments
+Auto-completion (can be toggled in aqa-asm.auto_completion)

 (With Bearded Coffee Theme)<br>
 <img src="images/example1.png" width="250px"></img>